iiismail/iiismail/README.md

-### Hi there 👋
+### Hi there 👋 I'm Ismail

-*My name's Ismail and I'm soon about to **graduate from my Software Engineering degree** from the University of Huddersfield in the UK.
-I am expected to achieve a **first class degree**, and therefore I am excited to look for my first graduate role!
-I have experience in various technologies (see my work below), and I am grounded in the fundementals of Computer Science which I have demonstrated through my **high marks** during my degree, and by being a **data structures and algorithms teacher** for the Google Student Developer Club!*
+- *Soon to **graduate from my Software Engineering degree**
+- Expected to achieve a **first class degree**,
+- Experienced in various technologies (see my work below)
+- Grounded in the fundementals of Computer Science which I have demonstrated through my **high marks** during my degree
+- **data structures and algorithms teacher** for the Google Student Developer Club!*

 **Academic Achievements during my degree:**